Banner image for blog post: 7 Tips on How to Look After an Aggressive Cat

 Feeding an aggressive cat

-Arrange to do the first feeding when the owner is there.
-This way the owner can keep kitty calm before leaving them in your care.
+What’s the best way to approach feeding an aggressive cat?
+It’s always a good idea to do a ‘practice run’ while Mr Whiskers’ owner is around.
+Arrange to do the first feeding during your initial visit to meet your kitty client for the first time.
+This way the owner can keep their kitty calm and show you the best feeding approach before leaving their feline in your care.
 A ‘feeding intro’ like this works particularly well for house sitting jobs, where you will be living in Mr Whiskers’ home.

 During your drop-in Cat Sitting Service

-If you’re just doing a ‘pop-in’ service, arrive a bit earlier than feeding time so that the kitty is not too hungry (and feisty) and is still sleepy (and more mellow.)
+If you’re just doing a ‘pop-in’ service, arrive a bit earlier than feeding time so that he’s not too hungry (and feisty) but still sleepy (and more mellow).
+Check with Mr Whiskers’ paw parents to find out what times of days their kitty is usually feeling more relaxed.

 Stay calm

-As you enter the home, ignore that cat!
+As you enter the home, ignore that kitty!
 Yup, totally avoid eye contact.
-Stay calm, super cool and move slowly with no sudden movements.
-Show that cat no fear!
+NEVER console an aggressive cat as they will interpret this as approval of their behavior.
+You should also avoid showing fear as this reinforces the aggressive behavior and gives the feline the upper hand.
+Instead, stay calm, super cool and move slowly with no sudden movements.

 Wait for an aggressive cat to approach you